Saruka4/Saruka4/README.md

 - 👋 Hi, I’m @Saruka4
-- 👀 I’m interested in .learning and.doing codes
+- 👀 I’m interested in learning and doing codes
-- 🌱 I’m currently learning ...information Communication Technology
+- 🌱 I’m currently learning ..information Communication Technology
 - 💞️ I’m looking to collaborate on .learning new programming languages and as well as doing something new 📫 How to reach me ...

 <!---